Arvinth-Krishna/Reco-PC-Server/README.md

 ## Setting up Task Scheduler for Reco-Startup:  [↟](https://github.com/Arvinth-Krishna/Reco-PC-Server#quick-jumps)
 These instruction will help you to setup Reco to startup automatically when we start your PC.
-It looks like lenghty but its so easy to setup, just follow the steps. so chill, do and have fun...
+It looks like lenghty but its **so easy to setup**, just follow the steps.
+So chill, do and have fun...

 [🎬 YouTube - How to set up Reco Startup using Task Scheduler](https://youtu.be/gAic5Gv9FcQ)